TheShadowProgramming/All-projects-web-practice/linux-CLI-commands-git-errors/linux-keyboard-shortcuts.md

 - Cltr + P to open the recent files
 - Cltr + ` (to open a terminal)
 - cltr + K to clear out the terminal and upwards arrow or downwards arrow to bring the latest command typed
+- Cltr + shift + [ (to compress the div through the option that we get when we hover over the div arrow)
+- Cltr + shift + ] (to expand the div through the option that we get when we hover over the div arrow)
 - cltr + shift + I to format the document and indent the code properly
 - cltr + shift + X to get the extensions tab
 - cltr + shift + . to get all the objects in the file and then change something